navigateai/Udacity-Flying-Car-Nanodegree/Projects/3-FCND-Controls/README.md

 #### Scenario 4: Non-idealities and robustness

-This is a fun scenario.
-Everything is coded and tuned already, right?
-Ok, we need to add an integral part to the altitude controller to move it from PD to PID controller.
-What happens to me here is that everything starts not working correctly, and I have to tune everything again, starting from scenario -1.
-Remember patience is a "virtue", and to it again.
-If you cannot and get frustrated talk to your peers, they will be able to give you hints.
-It is hard but doable:
+Here, we need to add an integral part to the altitude controller to move it from PD to PID controller.
 ![C++ Scenario 4](./images/cpp-scenario-4.gif)

 This video is [cpp-scenario-4.mov](./videos/cpp-scenario-4.mov)